 Here is an update on recent en banc activity at the Federal Circuit.
 New petitions were filed in two patent cases raising questions related to claim construction and the doctrine of equivalents.
 The court also denied seven petitions in patent cases raising questions related to Rule 36 judgments, injunctive relief, claim construction, awards of attorneys’ fees, eligible subject matter, deference to the Patent Trial and Appeal Board, standing, inter partes review, and enablement.
 Here are the details.

-This morning, the Federal Circuit issued a precedential opinion in a patent case and four nonprecedential opinions in a case appealed from the Merit Systems Protection Board, a case concerning jurisdiction under the Tucker Act, a veterans case, and a patent case.
-The Federal Circuit also issued two Rule 36 judgments.
-Here are the introductions to the opinions and links to the Rule 36 judgments.
+This morning, the Federal Circuit issued a precedential opinion in a patent case, reversing a district court’s judgment on indefiniteness.
+Additionally, the Federal Circuit issued two Rule 36 judgments.
+The introduction to the opinion and links to the Rule 36 judgments can be found here.